-Last updated: 22 September 2020
+Last updated: 21 September 2021

-Over the past months, we have been getting ready to welcome guests on board under the safest possible conditions.
 Our goal remains to ensure the best personal service for charters and intermediary travel within the most conservative safety parameters.

 For any questions requiring a quick response, please contact: firstname.lastname@example.org.

-Jakarta airport is now operating for international flights
+Jakarta airport is operating for international flights.

-Domestic flights are operating on regular schedules
+Domestic flights are operating on regular schedules.

-All passengers must undergo COVID-19 testing in advance
+All passengers must undergo COVID-19 testing in advance.

 Say 'Ahoy!' to let us know how we can help